 About a month ago, I took a good look at my overall spending for the year (via Mint) to figure out how much I’d spent on alcohol in 2016 up to that point.
 I found that, when I divided the total number for the year by the number of weeks that had passed so far in the year, I spend an average of $35 a week on alcohol.
 (Of course, Mint is not a perfect science — at least the way I use it, there’s no accounting for cash spending, splitting checks on Venmo, etc.)

 Living in an expensive city like I do, where most people also don’t drive and therefore have the “excuse” to drink more, $35 a week seems pretty minimal.
+But I’ve been wondering, how much does the average American spend on alcohol?
 It’s interesting to me how people have different ideas of what constitutes “a lot” of drinking.
 Of course, I have to take into account the way I was raised.
 In my household, there was no taboo against drinking; I saw my mom drink a glass of red wine pretty much every night.
 And though, I rarely saw my parents have more than one drink at a time, except on special occasions or during family get-togethers, it was simply a thing adults did.
 Until I started thinking a lot more about my spending habits, I never would have considered partaking in Drynuary.
 (And for the record, I still wouldn’t.
-It is much too cold this time of year to forego red wine.)
+It is much too cold this time of year to forego red wine.
+Of course, drinking is a problem in this country — here are some important alcohol spending statistics.)

 For instance, I’ve never considered myself to be a huge drinker.
 But when I say I have a couple of drinks probably three nights a week, some people might think that to be quite a lot, while others would just shrug, considering that to be pretty normal.
 I also have to take into account that my drinking habits fluctuate depending on other things going on in my life.
 For instance, I started dating my boyfriend almost a year ago, and much of the time we spent together was over drinks.
-Now that a lot of our time consist of nights spent in one of our respective apartments, we both consume less alcohol (which sometimes takes a concerted effort on both of our parts — we are both somewhat social enablers who love beer) and more television, and spend less money.
-Alcohol spending is a particularly interesting to me, because it’s obviously not a “necessary” spending category, but at this point in my life, I know so few people who have cut it out of their lives.
+Now that a lot of our time consists of nights spent in one of our respective apartments, we both consume less alcohol (which sometimes takes a concerted effort on both of our parts — we are both somewhat social enablers who love beer) and more television, and spend less money.
+The average cost of alcohol per year is a particularly interesting to me, because it’s obviously not a “necessary” spending category, but at this point in my life, I know so few people who have cut it out of their lives.

 Of course, I can’t be representative of every single person in my age bracket.
-So, I took to asking some peers — all of whom are in their 20s and 30s, and all of whose names I’ve changed — about what an average week of alcohol spending looks like for them.
+So, I took to asking some peers — all of whom are in their 20s and 30s, and all of whose names I’ve changed — about theiraverage weekly spend on alcohol.
 Keep in mind almost all of these people live in urban areas, so it’s still not a completely accurate snapshot (though really, what is?), but I think their answers provide some interesting insight into how we approach this particular area of spending.

 1. “I would say I spend between $50 and $100.
 It depends on how social I’m feeling that week.
 I feel like I go out more in the summer because it’s warmer, and easier to go to bars and stuff.” – Neil, Producer